ruthikx/ReportPothole/README.md

 npm run dev
 ```

 The admin console reads `VITE_API_URL` and defaults to `http://localhost:3000/api/v1`.
-It stores the staff JWT in `localStorage` under `pothole_admin_token`.
+It signs in through `POST /auth/admin/login`, stores the JWT in `localStorage` as `pothole_admin_token`, and stores the user as `pothole_admin_user`.

+Implemented views:

+- Queue
+- Assign
+- Escalations
+- Analytics
+- Settings

-The implemented console has Queue, Assign, Escalations, Analytics, and Settings views.
-Settings currently lists wards and staff users; staff/ward write operations exist in the backend API but are not fully surfaced as editable forms in this UI.
+Settings lists wards, field workers, and staff users.
+It can create field workers through the backend API.
+Full editable ward/staff management routes exist on the backend but are not all surfaced as forms in the UI.

-## Dashboard Setup
+## Public Dashboard

 ```bash
 cd dashboard